ghaisassujit/JWT-Login/README.md

 # Assumptions made during implementation
 1. Token refesh is not needed.
 Can be implemented if need be.
 2. Just a poc project on Login with JWT; hence, no test coverage.
-Have added jest dependancy and tests can be added if required.
+Have added jest dependancy and tests can be added later.
+3. The server project also implements a users api.
+This service doesnot implement any authentication check, but can be implemented later.